Louce/portfolio-1/src/TUTORIAL.md

     color: hsl(var(--primary-foreground));
   }
 }

+@layer utilities {
+  .bg-grid-pattern {
+    background-image: linear-gradient(to right, hsl(var(--border)/0.4) 1px, transparent 1px),
+                      linear-gradient(to bottom, hsl(var(--border)/0.4) 1px, transparent 1px);
+    background-size: 18px 28px;
+  }

+  .masked-radial-gradient {
+    -webkit-mask-image: radial-gradient(ellipse 50% 50% at 50% 50%, #000 70%, transparent 100%);
+            mask-image: radial-gradient(ellipse 50% 50% at 50% 50%, #000 70%, transparent 100%);
+  }
+}
 ```

 Let's break this down.
 Inside the `@layer base` directive, we have a `:root` selector.
 This defines the variables for our default theme, which is the light theme.
 We're defining variables for `--background`, `--foreground` (which is the text color), `--primary` (our main brand color), `--accent`, and so on.
 Notice that I'm using HSL values, which stands for Hue, Saturation, and Lightness.
 Using HSL makes it incredibly easy to tweak our color palette later.

 Right below that, we have the `.dark` selector.
 This block contains all the color overrides for our dark theme.
 When the `dark` class is applied to the `<html>` element, all of these variables will take precedence.
-Next.js and a package we'll use called `next-themes` will handle toggling this class for us automatically.
-This is a powerful and scalable way to manage themes.
+And at the bottom, inside `@layer utilities`, we've added a custom `.bg-grid-pattern` class.
+This is an application of the **DRY principle—Don't Repeat Yourself**.
+Instead of writing a complex `linear-gradient` in our JSX, we've abstracted it into a reusable utility class, making our component code much cleaner.

 Next, let's open **`src/app/layout.tsx`**.
 This is the root shell of our entire application.
 Every single page and component will be wrapped by this layout.
-It's the perfect place for things that need to be on every page.
 We need to replace the boilerplate in this file with our own fully configured layout.

 **[On Screen: Display the full code for `src/app/layout.tsx` as it's being pasted in.]**